 Long-term harassment and persecution take their toll on CAG believers: Many are forced to flee their homes, while others are driven to suicide, unable to bear constant intimidation and threats.
 Some die unexpectedly as a result of police harassment.

 A couple from the northeastern province of Jilin are both members of the CAG.
 The police had surveilled them since 2003 when they were first arrested for practicing their faith.
 In March, police officers came to their home to accompany them to a local police station to take their saliva samples.
-The husband, 67, was sick with flu and was receiving an intravenous treatment at the time the police arrived.
-The couple tried to persuade the officers that the man was too ill to go anywhere, but they continued to pressure them.
-As their argument was heating up, the man began feeling weak and lightheaded, and his eyes were rolling back.
-Instead of calling an ambulance, the officers took the wife outside to take a sample of her saliva.
+The husband, 67, was receiving an intravenous treatment at the time the police arrived.
+He tried to persuade the officers that he was too ill to go anywhere, but they continued to pressure him.
+After a short while, the man began feeling weak and lightheaded, and his eyes were rolling back.
+Instead of calling an ambulance, the officers went outside to take a sample of the wife’s saliva.
 When she returned, her husband was dead.

 The family believes that the man would still be alive if the police had not come to harass him.
 “My father-in-law was harassed to death,” the dead believer’s daughter-in-law told Bitter Winter.